HAT: Hybrid Attention Transformer for Image Restoration: Network Investigation

 \subsection{Analysis of Model Complexity}

-We first conduct experiments to analyze the computational complexity of our method from three aspects: window size for the calculation of self-attention, ablation of OCAB and CAB, and the different designs of CAB.
-We evaluate the performance based on the results of $\times$4 SR on Urban100 and the number of Multiply-Add operations is counted at the input size of 64 $\times$ 64.
-Note that pre-training is \textbf{Not} used for all models in this section, and all methods are fairly compared under the same training settings.
+We analyze the computational complexity of our method from two perspectives: (1) the impact of different CAB sizes, and (2) a comparison between our method and SwinIR under similar computational budgets.
+All experiments are conducted on Urban100 for $\times$4 SR, with the number of Multiply-Add operations counted at an input size of $64 \times 64$.
+Pre-training is not used in any model, and all results are obtained under identical training settings.
+Since CAB seems to be computationally expensive, we first investigate the influence of the squeeze factor $\beta$ in CAB (mentioned in Sec \ref{HAB}), which controls the channel reduction ratio.

-First, we use the standard Swin Transformer block~\cite{swinir} as the backbone to explore the influence on different window sizes.
-As shown in Tab.~\ref{win_cmp}, enlarging window size can bring a large performance gain (+0.36dB) with a little increase in parameters and $\sim$$\%19$ increase in Multi-Adds.

-Then, we investigate the computational complexity of OCAB and CAB.
-As illustrated in Tab.~\ref{modules_cmp}, our OCAB obtains a performance gain with a limited increase of parameters and Multi-Adds.
-It demonstrates that the effectiveness and efficiency of the proposed OCAB.
-Adding CAB to the baseline model will increase the computational complexity, but it can achieves considerable performance improvement.

-Since CAB seems to be computationally expensive, we further explore the influence on CAB sizes by modulating the squeeze factor $\beta$ (mentioned in Sec \ref{HAB}).
 As shown in Tab.~\ref{cab_cmp}, adding a small CAB whose $\beta$ equals 6 can bring considerable performance improvement.
 When we continuously reduce $\beta$, the performance increases but with larger model sizes.
 To balance the performance and computations, we set $\beta$ to 3 as the default setting.

-Furthermore, we compare HAT and SwinIR with the similar numbers of parameters and Multi-Adds in two settings, as presented in Tab.~\ref{method_cmp}.
+To further validate the efficiency of our method, we compare HAT and SwinIR with the similar numbers of parameters and Multi-Adds under two settings, as presented in Tab.~\ref{method_cmp}.
 First, we compare HAT-S with the original version of SwinIR.
 With less parameters and comparable computations, HAT-S significantly outperforms SwinIR.
 Second, we enlarge SwinIR by increasing the width and depth to achieve similar computations to HAT, denoted as SwinIR-L1 and SwinIR-L2.
 HAT achieves the best performance at the lowest computational cost.
-This demonstrates that HAT outperforms SwinIR not only in performance but also in computational efficiency.
+This demonstrates that HAT outperforms SwinIR in performance and computational efficiency.

-Overall, we find that enlarging the window size for the calculation of self-attention is a very cost-effective way to improve the Transformer model.
-Moreover, the proposed OCAB can bring an obvious performance gain with limited increase of computations.
-Although CAB is not as efficient as above two schemes, it can also bring stable and considerable performance improvement.
-Benefiting from the three designs, HAT can substantially outperforms the state-of-the-art method SwinIR with comparable computations.